Mo'Nique: Personal life

 Mo'Nique was married to sportswriter Calvin Watkins whom she met in broadcasting school and had son Shalon Watkins, Jr. in 1990.
 She would later describe this marriage as abusive.
 From 1997 to 2001, she was married to barber Mark Jackson.
 In October 2005, Mo'Nique gave birth to twin sons Jonathan and David Hicks two months before their due date.
 In 2006, she married their father, Sidney Hicks.
-In a New York Times profile, she mentions that she and Hicks have an open marriage:

-We have an agreement that we'll always be honest, and if sex happens with another person, that's not a deal break [sic] for us, that's not something where we'll have to say, 'Oh God, we've got to go to divorce court because you cheated on me.'
-Because we don't cheat.
+Mo'Nique first disclosed that she and Hicks have an open marriage in a New York Times profile, saying, "If sex happens with another person, that's not a deal break [sic] for us, that's not something where we'll have to say, 'Oh God, we've got to go to divorce court because you cheated on me.'
+Because we don't cheat."
+She clarified their agreement on The Oprah Winfrey Show, explaining: